-Time Of Day
+Best Time Of Day

 Early morning and early evening the sun will be too far to either side of the cave entrance and it will mostly be in deep dark shadows.

-What To Pack For Hiking Keyhole Cave Trail
+What To Pack For The Hike

 - Footwear – Footwear with good grips and traction are going to help you on the unmaintained trail and help you climb into Keyhole Cave.
 Shoes with strong outer shells would help deter spiky plants sticking into your feet.

 - Water – Keyhole Cave is a 3 hour round trip hike and it is completely exposed.
 Carrying plenty of water is essential.
 Summer months require more water and even electrolyte drinks.